-If you’re new to contracting, or if you’re a veteran, you’re almost certain to have heard about IR35.
+If you’re new to contracting, or a veteran, you’re almost certain to have heard about IR35.
 Here we look at how tax investigation insurance protects you from the stress and potential costs of an HMRC enquiry.

 The Intermediaries Legislation, which was implemented in 2000, was put in place to counteract what HMRC describe as ‘disguised employment’.

-Pre-IR35, IT workers would leave permanent roles only to resurface as IT contractors – working in the same way they did beforehand (as ‘employees’) whilst enjoying the tax benefits of working via their own limited companies.
+Pre-IR35, IT workers left their permanent roles only to resurface as IT contractors – working in the same way they did previously (as ‘employees’).
+But now – enjoying the tax benefits of working via their own limited companies.

-Clearly, it is in your best interests to protect yourself in the event that you are selected for an IR35 investigation.
+Clearly, it is in your best interests to protect yourself against the stress and costs of an IR35 investigation.

-Although the number of contractors actually investigated remains fairly small, the financial cost of IR35 is significant.
+Although the number of contractors investigated remains fairly small, the financial cost of IR35 is significant.

 The first step is to ensure you have all your contracts reviewed by an employment status specialist.

-Many contractors also opt to take out an IR35 insurance policy, which will cover the costs of professional representation in the event of an HMRC investigation.
+Many contractors also opt to take out IR35 insurance.
+This covers the costs of professional representation in the event of an HMRC investigation.

-“The majority of contractors using expert representation have won their cases, but as HMRC become more organised and determined it may well become far harder to prove that you are outside IR35.
+Most contractors using expert representation have won their cases.
+But as HMRC becomes more organised and determined it may well become far harder to prove that you are outside IR35.

 Isn’t a contract review all you need?